 “We are not here to while away the hours of this life and then pass to a sphere of exaltation, but we are here to qualify ourselves day by day for the positions that our Father expects us to fill hereafter.”
 (President George Albert Smith)

 I have thought about this quote many times.
 It helps me focus more clearly on what is essential and meaningful.
 And, it gives me a greater appreciation for time and the value of each new day.
 The available time is a unique gift full of opportunities!
 Whether or not I take advantage of that “gift” is up to me.
 Throughout life, some sorrow and sadness may inevitably occur.
-But, if I focus on what is important and essential, I am optimistic.
+I may have regrets.
+But, I shouldn’t dwell on my regrets.
+If I focus on what is important and essential, I am optimistic.
 I will find joy, great memories, and happiness.
 I may not always find opportunities and blessings, but they will come!
 Each day is a new “TODAY” … and I have Hope.
 Today is now, and it is what we have!
 It is the critical and decisive moment!

 So, what should I/we be doing “TODAY?”
 Our Prophet, President Russell M. Nelson, gave this wise counsel: “Pray to know what to STOP doing and what to START doing.
 Pray to know what to ADD to your environment and what to REMOVE so the Spirit can be with you in abundance.”
 On another occasion, he added, “…every day we should ask ourselves, ‘How can we better live as Jesus Christ taught and lived?’”